 - South Korea

-However, travelers from the above countries still need to see a border control officer in certain circumstances — for example, if they’re on a short-term student visa, a Tier 5 Creative or Sporting certificate of sponsorship, a permitted paid engagement, or are joining an EEA family member.
+However, travellers from the above countries still need to see a border control officer in certain circumstances — for example, if they are on a short-term student visa, a Tier 5 Creative or Sporting certificate of sponsorship, a permitted paid engagement, or are joining an EEA family member.

-Registered travelers can join the EU/EEA lanes or use the ePassport gates.
-If you have a UK biometric residence permit, your fingerprints will be checked against the ones you previously provided.
+Registered travellers can join the EU/EEA lanes or use the ePassport gates.
+If a traveller has a UK biometric residence permit, their fingerprints will be checked against the ones they previously provided.

-If you’re entering the UK by coach or bus, you’ll be asked to leave the bus once you reach the border.
+If entering the UK by coach or bus, travellers will be asked to leave the bus once it reaches the border.

-You will simply need to get off the bus, follow the instructions, and have your documents ready.
+They will simply need to get off the bus, follow the instructions, and have their documents ready.

-What to Do if You’re Refused Entry to the UK
+What to do if you are refused entry to the UK

-There are many reasons why you may have been refused entry.
-Usually, these will have been explained to you both in person and in writing.
+There are many reasons why an individual may have been refused entry.
+Usually, these will have been explained both in person and in writing.

-You’ll receive written instructions on what to do next.
-In most cases, you will be asked to leave the UK immediately.
+The individual will receive written instructions on what to do next.
+In most cases, they will be asked to leave the UK immediately.

-However, there are many circumstances in which you may be granted the possibility to appeal against the UK entry refusal.
-In this case, you’ll also be told how long you can stay in the UK for and how you can appeal.
+However, there are many circumstances in which a foreign national may be granted the possibility to appeal against the UK entry refusal.
+In this case, the individual will also be told how long they can stay in the UK for and how they can appeal.

-Usually, you’ll be allowed to enter the UK and stay for up to a week.
-During this time, you’ll need to leave your passport to the authorities and see an immigration officer at specific times.
+Usually, the traveller will be allowed to enter the UK and stay for up to a week.
+During this time, they will need to leave their passport with the authorities and see an immigration officer at specific times.

-Regardless of your nationality and visa status, you will need to have your passport or identity card on you.
-Your passport or other accepted ID must be:
+Regardless of an individual’s nationality and visa status, they will need to have their passport or identity card on their person.
+The passport or other accepted ID must be:

 - Ready to be shown: remove it from your bag or wallet.

-- Valid at least for the whole duration of your stay in the UK.
+- Valid at least for the whole duration of the stay in the UK.

-You may also need a visa depending on your nationality.
-Citizens of certain countries are able to enter the UK visa-free while others have a variety of visas available to them.
-Some (including the United Arab Emirates, Kuwait, Qatar, and Oman) can apply for a EVW up to 48 hours before traveling and enter the UK without a visa.
+A visa may also be required, depending on the traveller’s nationality.
+Citizens of certain countries are able to enter the UK visa-free, while others have a variety of visas available to them.
+Some (including the United Arab Emirates, Kuwait, Qatar, and Oman) can apply for an EVW up to 48 hours before travelling and enter the UK without a visa.